d6u/maxcon/README.md

 const maxcon = new Maxcon(config);

-// Calling connect invokes `connect` method on all observables
+// Calling `connect` will do three things:
+// 1. invoke all `process` functions once.
-// returned by `process` functions maxcon.connect();
+// 2. invoke `share` method of observables returned from `process` functions.
+// 3. observables that are not depended on (no downstream) will be merged
+//    and converted to a ConnectableObservable (by calling `publish`) and
+//    then connected (by calling `connect`). maxcon.connect();
 ```